This article was written by Stan Pretty and relates to the period under the direction of Sally Latimer and Caryl Jenner between 1936 and 1949.

 Peter Wilson’s archive has been studied closely by Amersham actor and director, Stan Pretty who is undertaking a précis of its contents combined with the weekly notes to the public from the directors in most of the programmes (there are only 14 missing), as well as comments from the local Bucks Examiner newspaper reports and weekly critiques of the plays.

-Please address any enquiries regarding this material or anything to do with the Amersham Playhouse 1936-49 to Stan Pretty, using the “Contact Us” button at the top of this page.
+Please address any enquiries regarding this material or anything to do with the Amersham Playhouse 1936-49 to Stan Pretty via the contact us page.

 Amersham Players programmes